 The 3 most important things I’ve learned about bushcraft and survival

-Everyone has their own way of learning about bushcraft, but for me it involved just simply being outside all the time.
+Everyone has their own way of learning about bushcraft, but for me, it involved just simply being outside all the time.
 I love the outdoors and have spent more than my fair share of time in the countryside, so if it ever came to relying on my abilities in a survival situation I’d like to think I’d have a pretty good chance at staying alive.
-This over confidence in my abilities led me to realize one of the most important things about the outdoors, which leads me to the first of the 3 most important things I’ve learned about bushcraft and survival.
+This overconfidence in my abilities led me to realize one of the most important things about the outdoors, which brings us to the first of the 3 most important things I’ve learned about bushcraft and survival.

 1 – You are never, EVER above having an accident